null

 Directions:

-3. Remove the board and paint or stain it.
-When dry, put it back on the brackets and attach with screws.
+6. Remove the board to paint or stain it.
+Once it's dry, place it back on the brackets and attach it with screws.

-And that's it!
-Herbs are great indoor plants that can thrive with proper care.
-Plus, you get fresh flavors for your cooking.
-With so many great herbs to try, you're sure to enjoy growing your indoor herb garden.
+With so many great herbs to try, you're sure to enjoy growing your own indoor herb garden.

 Recommended Articles